gnosischain/cryo-indexer/README.md

 Cryo Indexer extracts blockchain data using the [Cryo](https://github.com/paradigmxyz/cryo) tool and stores it in a ClickHouse database for easy querying and analysis.
 It supports automatic handling of chain reorganizations and can extract various types of blockchain data such as blocks, transactions, logs, and more.

-## New Multi-Mode Functionality
+## Multi-Mode Functionality

-The enhanced Cryo Indexer now supports running multiple instances with different dataset configurations and starting blocks.
+The cryo indexer supports running multiple instances with different dataset configurations and starting blocks.
 This enables the following capabilities:

 - Run different datasets in separate processes to balance resource usage
 - Start different dataset types from different block heights